-Services Connected Supplier Gas or liquid petroleum gas $\overline{\checkmark}$ British Gas Water mains or private water supply Electricity $\overline{\square}$ Scottish Power Mains drainage Telephone $\overline{\mathbf{Q}}$ Talk talk Cable TV or satellite Broadband $\overline{\square}$ Talk talk b.
-Is there a septic tank system at your p No roperty? (i) Do you have appropriate consents for the discharg e from your septic tank? (ii) Do you have a maintenance contract for your septic tank?
-If you have answered yes, please give maintenance contract: e details of the e company with which you have a 11 a.
-Responsibilities for shared or common areas Are you aware of any responsibility to contribute to the cost of anything used jointly, such as the repair of a shared drive, private road, boundary, or garden area?
-Yes If you have answered yes, please give We share the costs for grass cutting.
-In whole year. e were only one payment of £30 for the b.
-Is there a responsibility to contribute to stairwell or other common areas?
-Yes o repair and r maintenance of the roof, common If you have answered yes, please give e details: Shared among all 8 neighbours in the C. Has there been any major repair or rep placement of any part of the roof during the time you have owned the property? d.
-Do you have the right to walk over any of your neighbours' property - for example to put out your rubbish bin or to maintain you ır boundaries ?
-No If you have answered yes, please give e details:

-f.
+Services Connected Supplier Gas or liquid petroleum gas $\overline{\checkmark}$ Octopus Energy Limited - (for 60/1, 1/L)- from Web search Water mains or private water supply Scottish Water (TBC) Electricity $\overline{\checkmark}$ Requested Supplier name from SP Energy Networks (Scotland) Mains drainage \checkmark Scottish Water (TBC) Telephone $\overline{\checkmark}$ TBC Cable TV or satellite Broadband \checkmark TBC b.
+Is there a septic tank system at your p roperty?
+No (i) Do you have appropriate consents for the dischard e from your sentic tank?

+Do you have appropriate consents for the discharge from your septic tank?
+(1)

+(ii) Do you have a maintenance contract for your septic tank?

+If you have answered yes, please give details of the company with which you have a maintenance contract:

+11 Responsibilities for shared or common areas

+Are you aware of any responsibility to contribute to the cost of anything used jointly, such as a. the repair of a shared drive, private road, boundary, or garden area?
+Don't know

+When we lived in the property ten years ago, the communal garden upkeep was informally shared.
+The garden requires minimal maintenance, mowing of the lawn and weeding borders etc.

+Is there a responsibility to contribute to repair and maintenance of the roof, common b. stairwell or other common areas?

+Yes

+All flats share the cost equally.

+Has there been any major repair or replacement of any part of the roof during the time you C. have owned the property?

+d.
+Do you have the right to walk over any of your neighbours' property - for example to put out your rubbish bin or to maintain your boundaries?

+As far as you are aware, do any of your neighbours have the right to walk over your e. property, for example to put out their rubbish bin or to maintain their boundaries?
+No f.
 As far as you are aware, is there a public right of way across any part of your property? (public right of way is a way over which the public has a right to pass, whether or not the land is privately-owned.)